osuosl/beaver-barcamp-pelican/content/pages/about.md

 ### What kind of sessions happen at Beaver BarCamp?
 All kinds--from the recreational to the technical.
 While many are tech oriented, we encourage any DIY, educational or interactive session.
-You can see a list of previous Beaver BarCamp sessions to get an idea of what may be offered--or pitch your own idea here (link to presentation proposals.)

 ### Who typically attends?
+We invite everyone and anyone in the community and at OSU to enjoy Beaver Barcamp.
 At BarCamp there are no spectators, only participants.
-BarCamps are only as good as the people who attend and share their ideas.
 Attendees are encouraged to demo new ideas, hold a group discussion on a specific topic, explain a unique hobby or just about anything else.
 Sometimes sessions even spawn other sessions randomly.
-We invite everyone and anyone in the community and at OSU to enjoy Beaver Barcamp.

 ### Parking
 Free parking is widely available on campus on Saturdays, with the exception of reserved and metered stalls.
 There is a large parking lot to the north of [Kelley Engineering Center][3] that should have enough room for everyone.